manikmagar/jbake-future-imperfect-template/README.md

 ---

 You can enable Estimated Reading time on your posts, by setting `site.includeReadTiem=true` in jbake.properties.
-This reading time is calcualted using [this](https://github.com/michael-lynch/reading-time) reading time javascript library.
+This reading time is calculated using [this](https://github.com/michael-lynch/reading-time) reading time javascript library.

 ### Site Main Menu